glegoux/browsing-history-shell/README.md

 The goal is to show your browsing history like a browsing web, but in your shell environment.
 You can easily go to the previous and next working directory and show your browsing history.

-The history is accesible in environment variable `HIST_DIR`.
+The history is accesible with an environment variable `HIST_DIR`.

 /!\ No one directory should contain the character `:` in its name.